HMOs are often low cost, but limit your coverage to a local network of providers.

 Before you select any health insurance plan, it’s essential to understand how the different coverage structures work so you can choose the right one for you based on your financial needs and provider preferences.

-The main difference between a PPO and an HMO is that you have more choices of providers if you go with a PPO.
+The main difference between a PPO and HMO is that you have more choices of providers if you go with a PPO:

-Ultimately, when you compare these different health insurance plan structures to determine which best suits your needs, carefully read the Summary of Benefits and Coverage.
+Ultimately, when you compare these different health insurance plan structures to determine which best suits your needs, read the Summary of Benefits and Coverage (SBC) carefully.

 The summary should allow you to make apples-to-apples comparisons of plans’ costs and coverage.
-As you review a Summary of Benefits and Coverage, keep in mind what is important to you.
+As you review the SBC, keep in mind what is important to you.
 Here are some questions you might ask yourself before comparing plans:

 HMO plans can be a good choice for health coverage but aren’t right for everyone.
 Consider your budget, health care needs, and doctor preferences if you’re shopping for HMO plans.